On the formulation of the NQC variable: The NQC equation from Cauchy matrix approach and Dbar problem

-which provides a formulation of the solution of the Dbar problem.
-In principle, solutions of a Dbar problem are not unique, but in practice, the above formulation will be used to generate solution $\psi(p)$ (see Sec.\ref{sec-4}).
-Thus, we always assume the homogeneous form
+where the integration is taken over the entire complex plane $\mathbb{C}$.
+In principle, solutions of a Dbar problem are not unique, but in practice, the above formulation will be used to generate solution $\psi(p)$ (see Sec.\ref{sec-4}) and will be also used to introduce an assumption for the uniqueness of the solutions of the Dbar problem \eqref{Dp}.

-admits only zero solution $\psi(p)=0$.
-In other words (see the following remark), in light of \eqref{chi}, we always assume the Dbar problem \eqref{Dp} has only a zero solution $\psi(p)=0$ if $\psi(p) \sim 0~ (p\to \infty)$.